 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

 How To Check If Your Traeger Control Panel Is Faulty

-If you are having issues with your Traeger grill no longer achieving or maintaining the set temperature the control panel may be faulty.
+If you are having issues with your Traeger grill no longer achieving or maintaining the set temperature, the control panel may be faulty.
 But how can you be sure that’s where the problem lies?

 Step 1: Thoroughly Clean The Pellet Grill

 Secondly, you are going to have to de-grease the RTD temperature sensor within the grill.
-If you are not sure how to do this I have a post on how to properly clean a pellet grill.
+If you are not sure how to do this, I have a post on how to properly clean a pellet grill.

 Step 2: Put Some Pellets In The Hopper And Turn On The Pellet Grill

 My post on the best Traeger accessories includes details on a pellet sieve bucket to remove any fines from the BBQ wood pellets.
-Turn on the grill and set a temperature.
+Then turn on the grill and set a temperature.

-If the temperature within the pellet grill starts to increase and the digital readout is displaying a temperature you can use your infrared heat gun to test if the temperature readout on the control panel is accurate.
+If the temperature within the pellet grill starts to increase and the digital readout is displaying a temperature, you can then use your infrared heat gun to test if the temperature readout on the control panel is accurate.

 When purchasing an infrared heat gun to read the temperature within your pellet grill make sure its can read up to high temps such as this model: Image – Amazon.com